 Example: Decompositions in sum of 2 prime numbers: 4 = 2 + 2, 10 = 3 + 7 = 5 + 5, and so on.

-Informatically, it is verified for all the even integers up to one billion of billion (and surely more advantage today because calculations are still in progress).
+Informatically, it is verified for all the even integers up to several billions of billion.

 The program is limited to even integers less than 10^9 and also limited in number of decompositions.